GunGalla/python-project-50/README.md

 - Python 3.10

-To install and start games you need to download build and then run following actions:
+To install app you need to download build and then run following actions:

 -make package-install